What is Cloud Server?

 2.Private Cloud Server:

 A computing instance within an on-premises private cloud can also be referred to as a cloud server.
 In this situation, a company provides the cloud server to internal users over a local area network (LAN) and, in some circumstances, external users over the internet.
 The primary distinction between a hosted public cloud server and a private cloud server is that the latter lives within an organization.
-In contrast, the infrastructure, whereas the former is owned and administered by a third party.
-Public and private cloud servers can be used in hybrid clouds.
+In contrast, a third party owns and administers the infrastructure, whereas the former.
+Hybrid clouds can utilize both public and private cloud servers.

 3.Hybrid Cloud: